 - If your taste buds are addictive to North Indian taste, you can go to ‘Bombay Sweets’ that serves all variety of food.

-The huge place complex comprises of a few artillery museums, a handicraft shop, Darbar Hall, Saraswati Mahal Library, Bell Tower and an ancient artifacts’ museum.
+The huge Thanjavur palace complex comprises of a few artillery museums, a handicraft shop, Darbar Hall, Saraswati Mahal Library, Bell Tower and an ancient artifacts’ museum.
 It was the royal residence of the Bhonsle family, the Maratha ruler who ruled Thanjavur.

-The art museum showcases the ancient stone sculptures all around its garden.
+The art museum, located beside the Thanjavur Palace, showcases the ancient stone sculptures all around its garden.
 You can also climb the bell tower and can have a stunning view from the top.
 The terrace at the bell tower showcases a carcass of a huge whale.
-After moving down, you can enter the bronze statue gallery that has the collection of age old bronze statues of Natraja, Ganesha, Lord Vishnu, Goddess Lakshmi, other dancers, musicians and the wedding pose of Shiva-Parvati marriage.
-The beautiful Indian design can also been seen on the ceiling of this hall.
+After moving down, you can enter the bronze statue gallery that has the collection of age-old bronze statues of Natraja, Ganesha, Lord Vishnu, Goddess Lakshmi, other dancers, musicians and the wedding pose of Shiva-Parvati marriage.
+The beautiful Indian design can also be seen on the ceiling of this hall.

-The entire stroll through the palce complex would at least take an hour.
-Be sure to arrive at the audio-visual room at 4:30 pm in the Saraswati Mahal Library for a documentary on the history, art, architecture and culture of Thanjavur.
+The entire stroll through the Thanjavur palace complex would at least take an hour.
+Be sure to arrive at the audio-visual room at 4:30 pm in the Saraswati Mahal Library for a documentary on the history, art, architecture, and culture of Thanjavur.
 The documentary takes you through the city and its surrounding places in just half an hour.

 - Timing: 9 am to 6 pm